deserat/hackthefed/docs/source/index.rst

 Introduction
 ============

 **moderation** is a pluggable Django's application for moderating content.
-This application uses the *registration pattern* for registering those models that are going to be moderated.

-When a new record for a registered model is created, *moderation* marks it to be moderated.
-Administrator user can **approve** or **reject** each record.
-*moderation* also allows us to flag records.
-By default, each record starts in *pending* status.
+For moderating an object, you only need to make your model inherits from a specific model implemented on *moderation* application.
+The *moderation* application uses an *Abstract Base Class (ABC)*.

 *moderation* also provides specific models for working with banned words and users.

 The application allows us to use two different approaches for moderation:

-1. **Post-moderated**: All records will be *public* and the administrator should decide about marking each one as *rejected* or *approved*.
-This is the default behavior.
+1. **Post-moderated**: Default behavior.
+The administrator (human) must check moderation queue to *approve* or *reject* content.

-2. **Pre-moderated**: Records won't be *public* by default, and the application will check if the content of each record passes or not the moderation checking the *banned words*.
-If *content* passes moderation then *public* will be *True*, otherwise *public* will be *False*.
+2. **Pre-moderated**: The application will check if the content of each record passes or not the moderation checking the *banned words*.
+If *content* passes moderation then content will be *approved*, otherwise content will be *rejected*.

-The *public* flag should be used by the application which is using *moderation* application, implementing the mechanisms to display or not the related content to the final user.

 This application can be easily integrated with **Scarlet**.
 Actually, the *cms_bundles.py* file allows you to build an administration interface displaying